Shopify Review - Build An eCommerce Powerhouse

 That compares very favourably with most payment processors.

-A multitude of themes, excellent customer support and low running costs make this an excellent alternative to commissioning your own custom website.
+A multitude of themes, excellent customer support and low running costs make this a good alternative to commissioning your custom website.